 Developing dates and timelines and putting the timelines at the top of each sheet is a standard part of financial modelling and included in all of the regular old blah blah blah classes that you can get elsewhere.
 Formulas for establishing dates and switches (or flags or masks or whatever you want to call them) is very standard.
 One issue that is a bit tricky is being careful about annual analysis when moving from monthly to semi-annual cash flows.

 For the fiscal year used in the annual page, you want to find the end of the month before the COD.
-You can just use EOMONTH function and enter -1 for the month.
+You can just use EOMONTH function and enter -1 for the month — EOMONTH(COD,-1).
 Then find the month of this date using the MONTH function.
 Once you have the month end for the fiscal year, enter a switch that is true whenever the end month in the main time line is equal to that month.
 You should create the year of the date with the formula that the year changes when the fiscal month is reached.
 To do this use an IF formula — IF(MONTH(end date in time line) = Month End defined above, Year = year +1, prior year).
 This makes a year counter that increments whenever the fiscal year end is true.
 The process is shown in the two screenshots below.
 The first screen shot is really the key.
 Note that the commercial operation date is 1 August 2023.
 You need to find the prior month (including if the month happens to be December).
 This month can be used to drive the SUMIF function.
 Note that instead of using the function MONTH(COD) – 1 which would not work for January or December, you can use the EDATE with -1 for the month and then put the month around the EDATE.
 The formula is MONTH(EDATE(COD,-1)).

 The second set of videos complete the model with no debt and begin adding debt to the models.
 The last video in this section begins to add a circular resolution template to the model.
 This is an important idea in project finance where you would like to maintain flexibility in the face of natural circular references.